*****************UPDATE FOR 2023*****************

 A 35mm shot of the top of Hamburger Hill.

 We explore a little more on top and spend some time orienting ourselves to our position on the map and to Colonel Honeycutt's photograph to no avail (as explained above -- the photograph is not of the top of Hill 937.
 At the time I didn't have the information provided by SSG Richard K Miller, above.
 It is a truly exciting experience to visit a relatively untouched battlesite and realize you are one of the first, if not the first to return to the site of one of the most important battles of the Vietnam War.
 Based on the information we received from the local guides we are the first to get up this far onto the Hill.
 Once again, I realize that we could easily have spent the night and probably several nights on the Hill.
 This will have to be a trip for the future.
 I am still intriqued by the NVA escape routes down the western slopes of the Hill and on into Laos.
 I would love a chance to explore those areas and to look for any cave complexes that might still exist.

 SITE UPDATE, DECEMBER 2003: I was contacted by a woman whose father participated in the battle, please follow THIS LINK.

 You explore this type of untouched battlefield with great excitement and awe but you are always extremely cautious about where you are stepping.
 A tremendous amount of ordnance was unleashed on this small mountaintop and I'm sure there were plenty of dud rounds.
-The photograph by Colonel Honeycutt of the top of the Hill shortly after the battle shows the ferocity of that battle.
+The photograph by Colonel Honeycutt shows the ferocity of that battle.
 The jungle is simply blown away, leaving a few trees and the mud and burned out undergrowth.
 Today, the Hill has not regained any of the destroyed tree growth but is lush with elephant grass.
 My experience on top of the Hill is truly one of the high points of all of my trips back to Vietnam.
 Eventually the Vietnamese realize that this area will be a huge attraction for tourists and they will build a concrete staircase to the top.
 I'm told that the trip to the "top" of the Hill only takes about 1 hour from Aloui.
 I'm glad I made the trip when I did and if I was to return I would still verify the location with a map and GPS.

-Probably the most fun moment of our time in Aloui was when my brother and I rented a couple of bikes and pedaled down the road toward the village of Ta Bat in the fading light of the afternoon.
+Probably the most fun moment of our time in Aluoi was when my brother and I rented a couple of bikes and pedaled down the road toward the village of Ta Bat in the fading light of the afternoon.
 This is a shot of my brother Steve pedaling a bike down the center of the Ashau Valley.
 What a great experience to pedal along the road with all the villagers coming out and waving.
 We stopped occasionally and spoke in pantomime with these excited and friendly people.
 We stopped in a little shack and had a beer.
-Even after all the humping of the day, we were energized with that little bike ride in the waning light of the day.
+Even after all the humping of the day, we were energized with that little bike ride.
 We pedaled back to the hotel in the dark.

 In the morning we packed up and returned to Hue through the same road we had come in.
 The trip out was pleasant and we all felt we had been a part of something unique.